-I’ve escaped New York.
-After a lovely childhood upstate and four years studying and working in the city, I called it quits on normal and bought a one way ticket out of the country.
-I’ve since celebrated my one-year and two-year travelversaries and with no end date in sight, I still feel like I’m on the greatest trip of my life.
-It has no end date, no solid itinerary, and no real backup plan.
+I’ve escaped New York — though it does call me back occasionally.
+After a lovely childhood in Albany and four years studying and working in Brooklyn, I called quits on conventional and bought a one way ticket out of the country.
+I’ve since celebrated my one-year, two-year, and three-year travelversaries and with no end date in sight, I still feel like I’m on the ride of my life.
+There’s no end date, no itinerary, and no real backup plan.
 Just adventure, adrenaline, and a lifetime of globe-trotting daydreams to fulfill.

 Along the way I indulge my passions for photography, design, scuba diving, and squealing over small animals.

 I’ve spent most of my life fighting an incurable case of wanderlust.
-Now that I’ve found a way, at least for now, to make my life centered around travel, I truly am Alex in Wanderland.
+Now that I’ve found a way, at least for now, to make my life centered around travel, I feel like I am Alex in Wanderland.
 Not to mention, I was a pretty big fan of a certain book and movie character who had a penchant for chasing crazy characters down rabbit holes…

 I started blogging to document my two month trip to Southeast Asia the summer of 2009.
-I cried the night before I left, terrified of eating diner alone, getting lost in Bangkok, and having my camera stolen.
-There I fell head-over-flip-flops in love with the adrenaline of travel, realized there were people out there truly living this nomadic lifestyle that I thought only existed in my head, and discovered that the aimless yearning and restlessness I had been feeling for years was suddenly quieted and peaceful.
+I cried the night before I left; terrified of eating dinner alone, getting lost in the airport, and having my camera stolen.
+That summer I fell head-over-flip-flops in love with the adrenaline of travel, realized there were people out there truly living this nomadic lifestyle that I thought only existed in my head, and discovered that the aimless yearning and restlessness I had been feeling for years was suddenly quieted and peaceful.
 I had loved every one of my previous trips abroad, but this one was different.
-I accepted I’m never happier than when I’m on the road, and that’s when I pushed back my return, realized I was in love with not just travel but also my scuba diving instructor.
+I returned to New York determined to build a life of travel.